ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ### Environmentalization and promotion

 Environmentalization and promotion go hand in hand.
-AMPLIFY API Management uses two different artifacts:
+Amplify API Management uses two different artifacts:

 * **Polices** - used by API Gateway.
 * **API data files** - used by API Manager.